BINF-3101/Lab2_denovo-assembly-part-1/README.md

 &nbsp;
 ## Step 2: Choose a genome

-To choose a species you will "sample" from the "environments" that are brought to class.
+To choose a species you will "sample" from the "environments" in the yeast hunter activity.

 Some species are _human pathogens_ while others are used to make _food or drink_.

-Once you have your species name, you will find the SRA number and more details about your species at this link.
-Please put your name next to your species
+Once you have your species name, you will also need to input the SRR number.

-SPECIES SIGN UP SHEET: https://docs.google.com/spreadsheets/d/1AIT-GHvhBJoh7BDy-Ee5fLxVRKuSfp8hqoU4H4CEA9s/edit?usp=sharing
+SPECIES SIGN UP SHEET: [https://docs.google.com/spreadsheets/d/1AIT-GHvhBJoh7BDy-Ee5fLxVRKuSfp8hqoU4H4CEA9s/edit?usp=sharing ](https://docs.google.com/spreadsheets/d/1EuW_gBTT3Epl0tYhHk68UUEkpcYa0N2Q1w90fKzuhr8/edit?usp=drive_link)

 &nbsp;